kubernetes-sigs/kind/site/content/docs/user/known-issues.md

 To fix this problem, either follow the docker's docs [manage docker as a non root user][manage docker as a non root user], or try to use `sudo` before your commands (if you get `command not found` please check [this comment about sudo with kind][sudo with kind]).

-## Docker on Windows
+## Windows Containers

 [Docker Desktop for Windows][docker desktop for windows] supports running both Linux (the default) and Windows Docker containers.

 `kind` for Windows requires Linux containers.
 To switch between Linux and Windows containers see [this page][switch between windows and linux containers].

+Windows containers are not like Linux containers and do not support running docker in docker and therefore cannot support kind.

+## Non-AMD64 Architectures

+KIND does not currently ship pre-built images for non-amd64 architectures.
+In the future we may, but currently demand has been low and the cost to build has been high.

+To use kind on other architectures, you need to first build a base image and then build a node image.

+Run `images/base/build.sh` and then taking note of the built image name use `kind build node-image --base-image=kindest/base:tag-i-built`.

+There are more details about how to do this in the [Quick Start] guide.

 ## Unable to pull images

-When using named Kind instances you may sometimes see your images failing to pull correctly on pods.
+When using named KIND instances you may sometimes see your images failing to pull correctly on pods.
 This will usually manifest itself with the following output when doing a `kubectl describe pod my-pod`

 ```
 Failed to pull image "docker.io/my-custom-image:tag": rpc error: code = Unknown desc = failed to resolve image "docker.io/library/my-custom-image:tag": no available registry endpoint: pull access denied, repository does not exist or may require authorization: server message: insufficient_scope: authorization failed